litexlang/litex-tutorial/Tutorial/Forall.md

         x + y > 0
 ```

 If you claim `x` in `N_pos` (the set of positive natural numbers) in the first line, there is no `dom` anymore.
-Then, you could hide `iff`.So, starndard code of the example at the beginning of this chapter should be like:
+Then, you could hide `iff`.So, standard code of the example at the beginning of this chapter should be like:

 ```litex
 forall x N_pos: